cloudmesh/classes/_sources/lesson/doc/report.txt

   it.
 Modify and recompile.

 Report.4:
-  Learn about the different formats in bibtex
+  Learn about the different bibliographic entry formats in bibtex

 Report.5:
-  What is an article in Report?
+  What is an article in a magazine?
+Is it realy an Article or a Misc?

 Report.6:
   What is an InProceedings and how does it differ from Conference?